If you’re planning a visit to Pompeii Archaeological Park, this article will provide everything you need to plan your trip.

 House of the Tragic Poet

-Visitors were once greeted by a mosaic at the entryway of this house with a message “cave canem” or beware of the dog.
+Visitors were once greeted by a mosaic at the entryway of this house with the message “cave canem” or beware of the dog.
 Now, people walk in through a side entrance that leads to the central room of the house.

 This house was once beautifully decorated with a number of fine mosaics.
 Paintings lined the living room with scenes from the Iliad.